Search Lincoln Cannon Menu

 General Conference is a long-standing tradition, generally held two times per year since 1830.
 My understanding is that there have only been two or three exceptions, depending on how we count.
 There were no conferences in 1846 due to complexities associated with leaving Nauvoo.
 And there was only one of two conferences in 1957 because of a pandemic.

-For the last couple decades, it has also been a tradition for some Church members to share our thoughts and interact with each other during the conference via social media, particular X (formerly Twitter).
+For the last couple decades, it has also been a tradition for some Church members to share our thoughts and interact with each other during the conference via social media, particularly X (formerly Twitter).
 I have often participated in that.
 My participation has slowed down a bit, due in part to decreasing popularity of X. But, at least for now, I’m back with more.

 Thoughts on Conference